Understanding North Carolina's Income Tax System

 Income Subject to North Carolina Tax

-Most types of income are subject to North Carolina's 4.25% tax rate:
+Most types of income are subject to North Carolina's 4.25% tax rate (for tax year 2025):

 Taxable Income Types: